Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-The path integral \ref{nloop} can be made well-defined by carrying out the gauge fixing by introducing the Fadeev-Popov ghosts.
+where $dg_{ab}$ is the measure for integration over all (conformally-inequivalent) metrics, and $S_p$ is the Polyakov action for a free relativistic string propagating through space-time.
+The path integral \eqref{nloop} can be made well-defined by carrying out the gauge fixing by introducing the Fadeev-Popov ghosts.
 Redundant transformations that must be fixed are the Weyl transformations and the reparametrizations that keep the locations of punctures unaffected.
-This can be achieved by restricting the path integral over all possible metrics on the Riemann surface to a set of metrics which are not related to each other by the above-mentioned gauge transformations.
-The elements in this set of metrics are the representatives of each conformal classes.
+This can be achieved by restricting the path integral over all possible metrics on the Riemann surface to a set of metrics that are not related to each other by the above-mentioned gauge transformations.
+Any equivalence class of metrics defined by the above transformations must contribute once to the path integral.
 Different conformal classes correspond to Riemann surfaces with different complex structures.
-As it is shown by Riemann himself and can be seen via index theorem, the number of parameters specifying each class is finite.
+As it is shown by Riemann himself and can be seen via the index theorem, the number of parameters specifying each class is finite.
 These parameters form a non-compact space called the moduli space of Riemann surfaces.
-Therefore, the gauge-fixed path integral over the metrics on the Riemann surface is reduced to an integration over the moduli space of Riemann surfaces.
+Therefore, the gauge-fixed path integral over the metrics on the Riemann surface is reduced to integration over the moduli space of Riemann surfaces.
+For questions of IR behavior of amplitudes, one considers a natural compactification of this space \cite{DeligneMumford1969a}.
+The compactification can be obtained by adding the so-called Deligne-Mumford compactification locus, associated with the Riemann surfaces with nodes, to $\mathcal{M}_{g,n}$.
 Hence the $g$-loop on-shell amplitudes in bosonic string theory with $n$ external closed-string states can be considered as the integral of a suitable differential form of degree $6g-6+2n$ over the compactified moduli space of genus-$g$ Riemann surfaces with $n$ punctures $\overline{\mathcal{M}}_{g,n}$ :

-The compactified moduli space can be obtained by adding the so-called Deligne-Mumford compactification locus, associated to the Riemann surfaces with nodes, to $\mathcal{M}_{g,n}$ \cite{mumford2}.